hoppscotch/docs/content/en/quickstart/scripts.md

 <alert type="success">You can add pre-request and test scripts to saved in collections OR a request not saved to a collection. </alert>

-Hoppscotch wil then execute the scripts along with the requests in the specified order.
+Hoppscotch will then execute the scripts along with the requests in the specified order.

 ## Pre request Script